shreyansh2024it/LetterCase_ReactApp/README.md

 ## Usage

        1. Enter the text you want to convert in the input field.
-       2. Use the provided buttons to convert the text to uppercase or lowercase.
+       2. Use the provided buttons to convert the text to UPPERCASE, lowercase, Capitalize Word, aLtErNaTe CaSe, tOGGLE cASE.

 ## Acknowledgements